AI & Agents

 */

-public function listFiles(string $workspaceId): array
+public function listFiles(string $workspaceId, string $parentId = 'root'): array

 {

-$response = $this->request()->get("/workspaces/{$workspaceId}/files");
+$response = $this->request()->get("/workspace/{$workspaceId}/storage/{$parentId}/list/");

 if ($response->failed()) {